Sixth Happiness

 Sixth Happiness is a 1997 British drama film directed by Indian director Waris Hussein.
-It is based on the 1991 autobiography of Firdaus Kanga entitled Trying to Grow.
-Kanga played himself in this film about Britain, India, race and sex.
+It is based on the 1991 autobiography of Firdaus Kanga, entitled Trying to Grow.
+Kanga plays a fictionalized version of himself in the film, which involves themes about Britain, India, race and sex.
 Sixth Happiness also features performances from Souad Faress, Nina Wadia, Indira Varma, and Meera Syal.

 Plot

 Sixth Happiness is about Brit, a boy born with brittle bones who never grows taller than four feet, and his sexual awakening as family life crumbles around him.
-It is also about the Parsi or Parsees – descendants of the Persian empire who were driven out of Persia by an Islamic invasion more than a thousand years ago and settled in western India.
-Parsees had a close relationship with the British during the years of the Raj.
-Brit is named by his mother, both after his brittle bones, and in tribute to his mother's love of Britain.
+The story begins in the early 1960s in the Parsee community of Mumbai.
+Parsees, descendants of the Persian empire, settled in western India after escaping an Islamic invasion in Persia in the seventh century.
+Under the Raj, Parsees had a close relationship with the British.
+Brit is named by his mother after his brittle bone condition and in tribute to her love of Britain.

 Brit's family is non-stereotypical: his parents are ardent Anglophiles with fond memories of the Raj and World War II.
-Brit is bright, spiky, opinionated and selfish with a razor-sharp wit, never a martyr or victim.
-He prefers the Kama Sutra to Shakespeare and does not allow gender or disability to come in the way of his desire for sex and love.
+While Brit's mother accepts her son unconditionally, his father has a harder time coming to terms with his disability.
+As Brit matures into adulthood, he becomes aware of his attraction to other men.
+This is exacerbated with the visit of Cyrus, a handsome young lodger who comes to stay with the Kotwal family.